Disneyland Trip Turns Tragic for Texas Students

 Federal law allows roadside inspections for those buses with passengers only if police have already stopped the vehicle for a violation like a broken tail light or speeding.
 Random inspections are permitted only at the bus's route destination or origin.

 If you or a family member has experienced a TBI or has been harmed in a truck accident, bus accident, car accident, slip and fall or any other type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.